SyntaXPixel/SparxAI/README.md

 **Content Attribution**

-All **response content** generated using LexicaAPI **belongs to Lexica and its creator, Qewertyy**.
+All **response content** generated using LexicaAPI **belongs its creator, [Qewertyy](https://github.com/QEWERTYY)**.
 SparxAi only serves as an interface for accessing this API and does not claim ownership of the generated content.